eerio/neergaard-logspace-characterization/README.md

 the evaluators are unable to evaluate all fragments; if the expression cannot be evaluated, the exception `Types.TypeFailure` is raised.

-The evaluators are
+### Evaluator Implementations

+The package includes four different evaluator implementations:

-- `LogspaceEvaluator`: the logspace evaluator for $\text{BC}^-$ presented in [[3]](#3).
+- `LogspaceEvaluator`: A logspace evaluator for $\text{BC}^-$ as presented in [[3]](#3).
+This is the core implementation demonstrating that $\text{BC}^-$ can be evaluated in logarithmic space.

-- `LogspaceEvaluatorFunc`: a more functional version for $\text{BC}^-$ and
+- `LogspaceEvaluatorFunc`: A more functional implementation supporting both $\text{BC}^-$ and
   $\text{BC}^-_\varepsilon$ as presented in [[4]](#4).
+This version improves upon the first implementation while maintaining the logspace bounds.

-- `LogspaceEvaluatorFunctional`: a completely functional evaluator for
+- `LogspaceEvaluatorFunctional`: A completely functional evaluator for $\text{BC}^-$ and
-  $\text{BC}^-$ and $\text{BC}^-_\varepsilon$.

-- `CBVEvaluator`: a standard call-by-value evaluator for $\text{BC}$, $\text{BC}^-$, and
   $\text{BC}^-_\varepsilon$.

-This is intended for reference.
+- `CBVEvaluator`: A standard call-by-value evaluator supporting all fragments ($\text{BC}$, $\text{BC}^-$, and
+  $\text{BC}^-_\varepsilon$).
+This implementation serves as a reference implementation and does not guarantee logspace evaluation.

+### Creating and Using Syntax Trees

-Input to the evaluators are syntax trees of type `Syntax.S` and lists of integers with the normal and safe arguments.
-Syntax trees are build using the following functions:
+Input to the evaluators consists of syntax trees (type `Syntax.S`) and two lists of integers representing the normal and safe arguments.
+You can construct syntax trees using these functions:

 ```
-zero : Syntax.S
+zero : Syntax.S                                 // Constant zero function
-s0 : Syntax.S
+s0 : Syntax.S                                   // Prepend 0 bit function
-s1 : Syntax.S
+s1 : Syntax.S                                   // Prepend 1 bit function
-p : Syntax.S
+p : Syntax.S                                    // Predecessor function
-c : Syntax.S
+c : Syntax.S                                    // Conditional function
-proj : int * int * int -> Syntax.S
+proj : int * int * int -> Syntax.S              // Projection function
-scomp : Syntax.S * Syntax.S list * Syntax.S list -> Syntax.S
+scomp : Syntax.S * Syntax.S list * Syntax.S list -> Syntax.S  // Safe composition
-srec : Syntax.S * Syntax.S * Syntax.S -> S
+srec : Syntax.S * Syntax.S * Syntax.S -> S      // Safe recursion
 ```

+### Predefined Examples and Testing

-There are a number of predefined syntax trees available in the structure `Examples`.
-In particular, applying `Examples.test_suite` to one of the evaluator functions tests the evaluator function on all the input in `Examples`; it precedes the line with `!!` if the output deviates from the expected output.
-Note however that due to the differences in the arguments available to the recursive function some of the examples will produce the wrong output (e.g., `CBVEvaluator.eval_bc` on `Examples.minus` gives the wrong result because `Examples.minus` is for linear recursion).
+The `Examples` structure provides a collection of predefined syntax trees for testing.
+You can use the `Examples.test_suite` function to run an evaluator against all predefined examples.
+The output is prefixed with `!!` if the result deviates from the expected value.

+Note that due to differences in available arguments for recursive functions, some examples might produce incorrect output with certain evaluators (e.g., `CBVEvaluator.eval_bc` on `Examples.minus` because `Examples.minus` is designed for linear recursion).

+### Important Implementation Details

-There are a couple of points to notice about the of the logspace
+Here are some key aspects of the logspace evaluator implementations:
-implementations:

-- the definition of $\text{BC}^-$ in [[2]](#2) explicitly splits the safe arguments of safe composition.
-We use the standard syntax for $\text{BC}$ and just check that the arguments can be split affinely.
+- **Safe Composition:** The original definition of $\text{BC}^-$ [[2]](#2) explicitly separates safe arguments during safe composition.
+This implementation uses the standard $\text{BC}$ syntax but verifies that arguments can be split affinely.

-- we cheat slightly in the implementation: We evaluate the bits from least significant to most significant and stop outputting when we reach the first non-existing bit.
-This is wrong as it violates logspace (the output needs to be reversed) and it might lead to vacuous zeroes in front of the first significant digit.
-A correct implementation would rather evaluate the bits from most significant to least significant bit and first output bit after the first 1-bit has been encountered.
-We have chosen the alternative implementation as it does not change the core argument (one bit can be found in logspace) and it avoids idling through a number of non-existing bits.
+- **Bit Evaluation Order:** The implementation evaluates bits from least significant to most significant, stopping when the first non-existing bit is encountered.
+This is a cheat, as it violates logspace constraints (output needs to be reversed) and might introduce leading zeros.
+A correct logspace implementation would evaluate bits from most significant to least significant, outputting bits only after encountering the first '1' bit.
+This optimization was chosen to simplify the core argument (finding one bit in logspace) and avoid iterating through non-existent bits.

-- it is instructive to try the logspace-evaluator on the non-linear
-  $\text{BC}^-$ function `Examples.cbv_show`.
-It ends up looping infinitely because more than one bit of the recursive call is needed.
+- **Non-Linear Functions:** It's instructive to test the logspace evaluators with the non-linear $\text{BC}^-$ function `Examples.cbv_show`.
+This will result in an infinite loop because it requires more than one bit from the recursive call.

+### Limitations

-Due to the restrictions on SML/NJ int type the evaluator is limited to 16-bit numbers.
+Due to limitations of the SML/NJ `int` type, the evaluator is restricted to 16-bit numbers.

+### Contact

-If you have any questions or comments, please contact peter (at) mollerneergaard (dot) net
+For questions or comments, please contact `peter (at) mollerneergaard (dot) net` (the original author) or `p (dot) balawender (at) mimuw (dot) edu (dot) pl` (the author of this revision).

+### References

 <a id="1">[1]</a>
 Bellantoni, S., Cook, S. A new recursion-theoretic characterization of the polytime functions.
 Comput Complexity 2, 97–110 (1992).